 Installing and using Aptoide may bring several advantages.
 This is a much wider application market than Google Play, with developments that cannot be found in the official store.
 Also, developers can create their own app store within the platform to promote their products and make themselves known in the world of Android apps.
 However, users should be more careful about what they download, as the security and anti-malware control in Aptoide is not as thorough as it is in Google.
 Also, you can find paid developments to download for free, and although this may seem an advantage, the user will be collaborating with the disappearance of that product because it skips its mode of financing.

-Until I discovered Malavida, Aptoide was my site of reference to find APKs of applications removed from Google Play due to their pirate nature or simply because their developers weren’t maintaining them anymore.
-And also to download paid applications without paying a cent to see if it was worthwhile paying for them.
-As an alternative marketplace it’s not at all bad, although it looks quite unorganized due to the fact that we can find dozens of apps with the same name, icon and functions uploaded by different users to their personal stores.
-That contributes towards creating a sensation of untidiness and insecurity.
+Before discovering Malavida, Aptoide was my reference place to find APKs of applications removed from Google Play because they were somewhat pirate or simply because their developers no longer maintained them.
+And of course, you also have to admit it, to download paid applications without dropping a dime to see if it was really worth paying for them.
+As an alternative store is good, although I find it somewhat disorganized by the fact of finding dozens of apps with the same name, icon, and functionality, uploaded by different users to their particular stores.
+This creates a certain feeling of lack of control and insecurity.